caidish/twoDClassifier/README.md

-# Graphene Classifier 🧬
+# 2D Material Classifier 🧬

 A clean, modern deep learning framework for 2D material classification, extracted and refactored from the CC_v12 project.
+Supports classification of various 2D materials including graphene, hBN (hexagonal boron nitride), and other layered materials.

 ## 🚀 Quick Start